East McLoughlin Boulevard Safety Improvement Project

 McLoughlin "Improvements

-by Street Watcher, over 4 years ago
+by Street Watcher, almost 5 years ago

 McLoughlin Blvd. is so user unfriendly that most people are trying to figure out some other ways to get home using alternative streets.
 I see way less traffic because I think everyone is frustrated by the uneven speed bumps.
 I guess it causes those few people to slow down because they are so afraid of them.
 I've followed people who slow down to about 12 mph going over them and the bumps are so close together.
 I usually drive down Mill Plain and turn on Grand just to avoid the lion's share of those ugly bumps.